vinayykkumar/Narrative-Nexus-Dynamic-Text-Analytics-Infosys-Internship-Aug-2025/.github/ISSUE_TEMPLATE/feature_request.md

 labels: enhancement
 ---

-## Problem / Motivation
+## Problem / Opportunity
-What problem are you trying to solve or what capability is missing?
+What problem would this feature solve?
+Who benefits?

 ## Proposed solution
 Describe the solution you'd like.

-## Alternatives considered
-Describe any alternative solutions or features you've considered.
+Consider alternatives.

 ## Acceptance criteria
-- [ ] Criteria 1
+- [ ] Criterion 1
-- [ ] Criteria 2
+- [ ] Criterion 2

 ## Additional context
 Add any other context or screenshots about the feature request here.